 When he caught my upper arm I flinched and inhaled even though his grip was soft; he released me immediately but I turned to face him.
-He pointed to his injury.
+He pointed to his injury though his worry for me was very clearly showing.
 I rolled my eyes and nodded towards a curtained-off room, heading to the filing cabinet to get his records.

 "What is it this time?"
 I asked when I returned.

-"A bump on the head and maybe a cracked rib or two."
+"A bump on the head and my shoulder isn't right."

 "You did this yesterday!"
 I accused.
 "Why are you only being looked at now?"